Good morning fellow families of radiant children who happen to have a diagnosis of cortical visual impairment.

 We had 2 assessments by Dr. Roman at WPSB and then 2 more assessments by a TVI after Dr. Roman moved on from that program.
 I would bring the assessments back home to the team but nothing ever came of them.

 Rheanon is a smart girl.

-Dr. Roman said at one meeting, “she is making you think she can see more can.”
+Dr. Roman said at one meeting, “She is making you think she can see more than she can.”

 Rheanon is now 10.
 She attends her neighborhood elementary school and is in the third grade.

 Her recent assessment with Dr. Roman puts her at phase 2 on the CVI Range.

 I think that the members of her team are excellent teachers and therapists.

 However, I do not think that they are knowledgeable in CVI, therefore I do not think that she is being supported properly.